OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-01.md

 I saw that from what appeared to be his waist up he looked like glowing metal, as if full of fire, and from there down he looked like fire, and brilliant light surrounded him.

 ## Ezekiel 1:28
-Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
+The radiance around him was like the appearance of a rainbow in the clouds on a rainy day.
 This was the appearance of the likeness of the glory of the Lord.
 When I saw it, I fell facedown, and I heard the voice of one speaking.